 CTS sales increased 3% to \$586.4 million in 2016 compared to \$566.8 million in 2015.
-Changes in foreign currency exchange rates had a significant adverse impact on our sales.
+Changes in foreign currency exchange rates had a significant adverse impact on our sales in 2016.
 The average exchange rates between the prevailing currencies in our foreign operations and the U.S. dollar resulted in a decrease in CTS sales of \$28.6 million for 2016 compared to 2015.
-CTS had higher sales in North America primarily from equipment orders in New York and the San Francisco Bay Area and increased sales on contracts in Chicago and Vancouver.
-Sales were lower in the U.K. due to the weakening of the British pound against the U.S. dollar as well as the transition to our follow-on contract in London in fiscal 2016.
-Sales in Australia were slightly lower than last year due to the impact of foreign currency exchange rates.
-Australian sales increased by 4% when measured in Australian dollars.
+CTS had higher sales in North America in fiscal 2016 compared to fiscal 2015 primarily from equipment orders in New York and the San Francisco Bay Area and increased sales on contracts in Chicago and Vancouver.
+Sales were lower in the U.K. in fiscal 2016 compared to fiscal 2015 due to the weakening of the British pound against the U.S. dollar as well as the transition to our follow-on contract in London in fiscal 2016.
+Sales in Australia were slightly lower in fiscal 2016 than in fiscal 2015 due to the impact of foreign currency exchange rates.
+Australian sales increased by 4% between fiscal years 2015 and 2016 when measured in Australian dollars.